 If general anesthesia is chosen there are number of considerations.
 The room should be warmed and a warming blanket used due to the high degree of cold intolerance by these patients.
 If using NDMB, pre blockade twitch strength should be evaluated as it is often depressed at baseline.
 There is evidence to suggest that patients with a remote history of polio have significantly increased sensitivity to NDMB [2,4].
 Complete avoidance would be preferable if possible.

 Although there is concern about the potential for hyperkalemic reponse to succinylcholine in patients with chronic neuromuscular disorders we don't have any specific evidence that this is true for PPS.
-Mantz et al reported the safe use of succinylcholine in a woman for cesarian delivery .
-In addition, a series of six patients with PPS and significant muscular atrophy leading to severe scoliosis was reported.
+Mantz et al reported the safe use of succinylcholine in a woman with PPS for cesarian delivery .
+In addition, a series of six patients was reported who received succinylcholine with PPS and significant muscular atrophy leading to severe scoliosis requiring harrington rod placement.
 All six patients were females with longstanding PPS and paralytic atrophy of the limbs.
-The authors did a retrospective review and found six cases that had received succinylcholine for induction of anesthesia for harrington rod placement.
 There was no reported ill effects in this series.
 The authors suggested that since all of these patients had received a defasciculating dose of 20 mcg/kg of pancuronium, that this may have prevented activation of upregulated ACHrs and thus prevented hyperkalemia.
 This suggestion is based on an article from 1976 looking at the prevention of the normal potassium increase that occurs when a prefasciculating dose of pancuronium is administered to normal healthy patients.
 This may not be relevant to the current discussion.
 However, it is clear that in patients with a hyperkalemic reponse to succinylcholine, there is resistance to NDMB due to the upregulation of nicotinic acetylcholine recpetors (nACHr).
 In patients with PPS, it is typical that we observe the opposite (increased sensitivity to NDMB).
 This could lead one to speculate that upregulation of nACHr is not part of the normal pathophysiology of PPS.

 After lower or upper motor neuron denervation and in certain pathologic states (eg burns, sepsis, immobilization, chronic muscle relaxant therapy or botulism, loss of muscle electrical activity), the immature or alpha 7 type may proliferate in a way that they spread across the entire muscle belly.
 A hyperkalemic response to succinylcholine may result from this very large increase in nACHr.
 These so called extrajunctional receptors are not composed of the typical proteins that make up junctional nACHr.
 Typical nACHr in adults are composed of five subunits arranged to form a pore as seen below.
 These are referred to as the mature type of nACHr.
 These two subtypes immature and alpha 7 have different characteristics and may account for some of the clinical findings in patients with a proliferation of extrajunctional receptors such as resistance to NDMB and the large hyperkalemic response to succinylcholine.
 Furthermore, these characteristics, i.e. depolarization at 1/100th the dose for the normal adult receptors and 10 fold increased mean channel open time, indicates that attempting to use a smaller dose of succinylcholine to avoid hyperkalemia, will not be successful.